Linkaan/Fagelmatare/INSTALL.md

 tc@box:~$ ./test
 Hello, world!
 ```
-If the program works it will display "Hello, world!" and you're ready to compile our main software.
-If it doesn't work make sure you configured the cross compiler correctly.
+If the program works it will display "Hello, world!" and you're ready to compile the main software.
+If it doesn't work for you make sure you configured the cross compiler correctly.

 ### Compiling ffmpeg and picam